KacperBlaz/KacperBlaz/README.md

 ## Hi, happy to see you on my Github Profile ! 👋

-I'm Kacper DevOps & SRE Engineer from Poland 🇵🇱 I'm passionate about DevOps & SRE engineering, cloud computing, and software engineering.
+I'm Kacper, DevOps & SRE Engineer from Poland 🇵🇱 I'm passionate about DevOps & SRE engineering, cloud computing, and software engineering.

 I love solving complex problems, building scalable, reliable infrastructures and many more !